Tulane University Law School, J.D., 2006, cum laude

 - Houston Notre Dame Alumni Club (2017-present)

-- Court of Federal Claims Bar Association (2016-present)
+- Carole Bailey Scholarship Committee, U.S. Court of Federal Claims Bar Association (2016-present)

-- Trial Advocacy instructor, Notre Dame Law School (2014-present)
+- Intensive trial advocacy instructor, Notre Dame Law School (2014-present)

 - Intensive trial advocacy instructor, Delaware Law School (2015)

 - Intensive trial advocacy instructor, Louisiana State University, Paul M. Hebert Law Center (2011-2015)

 - Instructor and lecturer, National Advocacy Center (2010-2017)